 This is a very common reason for untouched task lists.

-I’ve discussed ‘shoulds’ before (check out my blogs Can-Do Versus Want-To and 5 Steps to Victory in 2016!).
+I’ve discussed ‘shoulds’ before (check out my blogs Can-Do Versus Want-To and 5 Steps to Victory!).
 Sometimes our task lists are filled with perceived obligations, such as paying bills and completing school papers.
 These closely do mimic ‘shoulds’, at least if we want to retain good credit and graduate college.
 Other ‘shoulds’, however, are disguised as necessary tasks, crafted from erroneous beliefs left floating in our subconscious.

 For many years, I’d spent a good part of Saturday avoiding cleaning my house, only for dinnertime to arrive with the house chores still untouched.
 Although I like clean space, I personally abhor cleaning.
 Somehow I’d woven the societal belief that “moms should be domestic” into my mind.
 That false statement conflicted with my desire to do anything else but clean, keeping me miserable and immobile.